 Yes, The Sony PS4 Pro console is worth the money if you are a PS4 lover and already using the standard models.
-The Pro is comparatively improved console with HDR feature in 4K as well as 1080p.
-However if you are looking for the most powerful, fast and an amazing 4K console Xbox One X should be on your radar.
-However, the Xbox One X is at disadvantage in terms of price.
-On the other hand the PS4 Pro is relatively much affordable than Xbox One and offers somewhat similar features in less price.
+The Pro is a comparatively improved console with HDR features in 4K as well as 1080p.
+However, if you are looking for the most powerful, fast, and amazing 4K console Xbox One X should be on your radar.
+However, the Xbox One X is a disadvantage in terms of price.
+On the other hand, the PS4 Pro is relatively much affordable than Xbox One and offers somewhat similar features in less price.

 The Sony PlayStation 4 Pro is an amazing gaming console that is worth the money by offering amazing visual effects, clear display, sharp pictures.
 Additionally, the Supersampling feature of PS4 Pro lets you enjoy a crispier 1080p display that looks like a 4K.